-Marijuana Relapse Recovery
+Marijuana Addiction Relapse

-Learn more about relapsing on marijuana, including:
+In this article, learn more about relapsing on marijuana, including:

 - What is a relapse?

 - How to recover from a relapse.

 - How to find a relapse prevention program.

 What Is a Marijuana Relapse?

 A marijuana relapse is defined as the return to marijuana use after a period of abstinence, or not using.1 Relapsing is often a part of the marijuana recovery process and should be viewed as an opportunity to gain insight into what is and isn’t working in your recovery.

 The percentage of people in recovery who relapse after an extended period of abstinence resembles that of other medical illnesses, such as high blood pressure, asthma, and diabetes.1 Research shows that 85% of people struggling with addiction who stop substance use often start using again within a year.3